How Varify calculates the significance

 - At least 500 conversions per variant

-- Maximum 3 destinations with a focus on the Main KPI
+- Add a maximum of 3 targets, with a focus on the main KPI

-- Significance values occurring in between should be ignored The end result is what counts.
+- Significance values that occur in between should be ignored - the final result is what counts.
 This is the only way to keep the false positive rate low and the results truly reliable.

 Own calculation of significance using a significance calculator